iaptic/iaptic-storekit2/README.md

-# IapticValidator for StoreKit 2
+# Iaptic for StoreKit 2

-The `IapticValidator` is a Swift class that simplifies the validation of StoreKit 2 in-app purchases and subscriptions with the iaptic validation service.
+The `Iaptic` is a Swift class that simplifies the validation of StoreKit 2 in-app purchases and subscriptions with the iaptic validation service.

 ## Features